Mikie Mahtook: Tampa Bay Rays

 The Tampa Bay Rays selected Mahtook in the first round, with the 31st overall selection, of the 2011 MLB draft with a compensation pick from the New York Yankees gained when the Yankees signed Rafael Soriano.
 Before the 2012 season, MLB.com rated Mahtook as the 96th best prospect in baseball.
-He began the 2012 season with the Charlotte Stone Crabs of the Class A-Advanced Florida State League and was promoted to the Montgomery Biscuits of the Class AA Southern League.
+He began the 2012 season with the Charlotte Stone Crabs of the High–A Florida State League and was promoted to the Montgomery Biscuits of the Double–A Southern League.
 He spent the 2013 season with the Montgomery Biscuits.

-Mahtook began the 2015 season with the Durham Bulls of the Class AAA International League.
+Mahtook began the 2015 season with the Durham Bulls of the Triple–A International League.
 On April 10, the Rays promoted Mahtook to the major leagues to replace the injured John Jaso on the roster.
 He made his major league debut the same day, in a pinch hit at bat.
 He was recalled to Tampa Bay again from the Durham Bulls on June 2.
 At the major league level, Mahtook hit .295 for the 2015 season, with 9 home runs in only 105 at-bats.

 Due to injuries, Mahtook played just 96 games in 2016, including 65 with the Rays.
 He took a step backward at the major league level, hitting .195 with 3 home runs in 185 at-bats.

 Detroit Tigers

 On January 18, 2017, the Rays traded Mahtook to the Detroit Tigers for a player to be named later or cash considerations.
-On April 28, 2017, the Tigers sent minor league pitcher Drew Smith to the Rays to complete the trade for Mahtook.
+On April 28, the Tigers sent minor league pitcher Drew Smith to the Rays to complete the trade for Mahtook.
 Mahtook appeared in 109 games for the 2017 Tigers, hitting .276 with 12 home runs.

 Mahtook opened the 2018 season as the Tigers' starting left fielder.
-After batting 4-for-31 (.129) in 11 games, the Tigers optioned him to the Toledo Mud Hens of the International League.
+After batting 4-for-31 (.129) in 11 games, the Tigers optioned him to the Triple–A Toledo Mud Hens of the International League.
 He was recalled on May 8, following an injury to center fielder Leonys Martín.
 He was recalled on July 2, again to replace an injured Martín, and again on August 13 to replace an injured JaCoby Jones.
 Mahtook finished the 2018 season hitting .202 with 9 home runs in 223 at-bats.

-After a strong showing at spring training, Mahtook made the Tigers opening day roster in 2019.
+After a strong showing at spring training, Mahtook made the Tigers' Opening Day roster in 2019.
 After starting the season 0-for-23 with 11 strikeouts, he was designated for assignment on April 11.
-He was outrighted to the Triple-A Toledo Mud Hens after clearing waivers two days later.
-He became a minor league free agent on November 7, 2019.
+He was outrighted to Toledo after clearing waivers two days later.
+He became a minor league free agent on November 4.

 Philadelphia Phillies

-On December 18, 2019, Mahtook signed a minor league contract with the Philadelphia Phillies with an invitation to spring training.
-He became a free agent on November 2, 2020.
+On December 18, 2019, Mahtook signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Mahtook became a free agent on November 2, 2020.